rinja-rs/rinja/book/src/template_syntax.md

 ## Whitespace control

-Rinja considers all tabs, spaces, newlines and carriage returns to be whitespace.
+Askama considers all tabs, spaces, newlines and carriage returns to be whitespace.
 By default, it preserves all whitespace in template code, except that a single trailing newline character is suppressed.
 However, whitespace before and after expression and block delimiters